Short Synchronizing Words for Random Automata: Proof of Lemmas and

+As $e_q^i=(\alpha_q^i,\beta_q^i)$, the former event implies the latter.
+Thus it suffices to bound from above the probability of the latter.

-In this section we prove the two lemmas that control the collisions of ``cycle''-type.
-We will do this by union bound on the vertices $\beta_p^i$ and $\beta_q^j$ involved in the collision considered.
+We will proceed by union bound on the vertices $\beta_p^i$ and $\beta_q^j$ involved in the collision considered.
 The role of $\beta_p^i$ and $\beta_q^j$ will be played by vertices $u$ and $v$ below.
 In order to control the wanted events, we will need to explore the threads of $u$ and $v$ (plus some other vertices involved in the event if necessary), using the toolbox designed in the last section.